 Kyoku Tracey Walen resides at Hokyoji Zen Practice Community in Eitzen, MN, and spends one week a month in the Twin Cities teaching at Clouds in Water Zen Center and seeing students.
 Kyoku was ordained as a Soto Zen priest by Byakuren Judith Ragir in 2008 and received Dharma transmission from Byakuren in 2015.
 She trained for three years at Great Vow Zen Monastery and also with Thich Nhat Hanh in France.
 She worked as a business consultant and financial executive in corporate America until she discovered the Buddha Way in 1997 and retired to take it up full-time.
 Kyoku is a member of the teacher ryo at Clouds.

-Myoshin Diane Benjamin is a lay dharma teacher, a path that reflects her deep interest and engagement in the ways that Buddhist practice both permeates everyday work and family life, and supports engagement in social change.
-She brings this perspective to students of all ages, through one-to-one meetings, teaching in the children and youth practice program, and leading classes and other programs.
+Myoshin Diane Benjamin (she/her) is a lay dharma teacher, a path that reflects her deep interest and engagement in the ways that Buddhist practice both permeates everyday work and family life, and supports engagement in social change.
 Myoshin began practicing Buddhism in 1996 and received dharma transmission in 2022 from Sosan Flynn.
 She taught for over a decade in the children’s program at Clouds in Water, and has practiced at Hokyoji and Ryumonji monasteries and attended numerous retreats with Thich Nhat Hanh and his community.
 She has worked for many years in the nonprofit and philanthropic sectors, and is also a musician.
-She lives in Minneapolis with her wife and sometimes her college-aged daughter.
+Additionally, she is fully certified to teach the Realization Process.
+She lives in Minneapolis with her wife and daughter.

 Koji Aquaviva (he/him)